gerbera/gerbera/doc/config-import.rst

 Tells the server what content the specified mimetype actually is.

 Note:
-    it makes no sense to define 'as' values that are not below, the server only needs to know the content type of the ones specified, otherwise it does not matter.
+    It makes no sense to define 'as' values that are not below, the server only needs to know the content type of the ones specified, otherwise it does not matter.

 The ``as`` attribute can have following values: